raisemarketplace/ground-control/README.md

 **IMPORTANT!** Relies on React-Router v2 release candidate.
 This a beta!
 Use cautiously until we release 1.0 (then strict semver)!

-A library that aims to reduce the complexity of React-Router/Redux applications:
+A library that helps reduce the complexity of React-Router/Redux applications:

 - Automatically organize application state / reducers based on routing structure.
 - Universal data fetching API that helps you manage client / server differences.